-Nearly all Amazon sellers (94%) sell using Amazon FBA, and a third (34%) use Amazon FBM.
+Nearly all Amazon sellers (92%) sell using Amazon FBA, and a two out of five (43%) use Amazon FBM.
 Broken out, Amazon sellers sell:

 We’ll take a look at the primary differences between these two fulfillment methods — including which requires more experience and which is more profitable — as well as the factors you should consider when choosing whether to sell on Amazon FBA or FBM.

 What’s the difference between Amazon FBA and FBM?

 Fulfillment by Amazon (FBA): A method of selling on Amazon in which a seller (or a seller’s supplier) sends their products directly to Amazon’s warehouses.
 Amazon then stores the inventory and ships it directly to the customer (often through their 2-day Prime shipping).
 They also manage customer support.

 Fulfillment by Merchant (FBM): A method of selling on Amazon in which a seller lists their products on Amazon, but manages all storage, shipping, and customer support themselves (or through another third-party).